Table of Contents

 Fine needle aspiration is the method of choice for biopsy of a breast mass.
 Cytology examination shows clusters of spindle cells, antler horn clusters and honeycomb sheets.
 These features are found in more than 90% of fibroadenomas.
-Fine needle aspiration when combined with physical examination findings and ultrasonography can successfully differentiate benign from malignant breast lesions in up to 95% of the cases.
+Fine needle aspiration, when combined with physical examination findings and ultrasonography, can successfully differentiate benign from malignant breast lesions in up to 95% of the cases.

 Treatment of Fibroadenoma

 Small but symptomatic fibroadenomas can be treated with cryoablation.
-Surgical intervention for small fibroadenomas in adolescents is not recommended because of the risk of injuring the normally developing breast is way higher than the possible benefits of the procedure.
+Surgical intervention for small fibroadenomas in adolescents is not recommended because the risk of injuring the normally developing breast is way higher than the possible benefits of the procedure.

-Rapidly growing fibroadenomas such as juvenile fibroadenomas and giant fibroadenomas should be treated surgically.
+Rapidly growing fibroadenomas, such as juvenile fibroadenomas and giant fibroadenomas, should be treated surgically.

 Patients with giant fibroadenomas can develop breast asymmetry after the excision of the tumor.
 Whether to go for reconstructive breast surgery right after the excision of the giant fibroadenoma or to wait is still under debate.

 For unknown reasons, the affected breast tends to grow in size after the excision of the fibroadenoma and can become larger than the unaffected breast.
-Early correction of breast asymmetry can result in one breast that is significantly larger than the other in long-term and the patient could eventually need another reconstructive surgery in the future.
+Early correction of breast asymmetry can result in one breast that is significantly larger than the other in the long-term, and the patient could eventually need another reconstructive surgery in the future.